Blog

 • Plan Administrator - Handles daily operations and ensures rules are followed

 Fiduciaries are like key players on a team, each with a specific role to ensure the plan runs smoothly and benefits everyone involved.
-For example, the Trustee acts as the financial quarterback, protecting assets and ensuring prudent investments, while the Plan Administrator is like the team coach, and ensures everyone follows the playbook, by adhering to rules and managing daily operations effectively.
+For example, the Trustee acts as the financial quarterback, protecting assets and ensuring prudent investments, while the Plan Administrator is like the team coach, ensuring everyone follows the playbook by adhering to rules and managing daily operations effectively.

 Benefit Equity Inc. simplifies these roles for businesses in these ways: